njsfield/readme/events.md

 Whenever you see an object using methods like `on` that means it's using the functionality provided by `EventEmitter`.
 In these examples we just created new `EventEmitter` objects to get access to these methods.
 Of course, in real code you'd probably define your own objects for different bits of functionality.
 It would be good if we could pull the `EventEmitter`'s functionality into our own objects.

 Hooray, we can!
-The syntax is a little funky but [this article](https://code.tutsplus.com/tutorials/using-nodes-event-module--net-35941) covers it clearly.
+The syntax is a little funky so we haven't covered it in this README but [this article](https://code.tutsplus.com/tutorials/using-nodes-event-module--net-35941) covers it clearly.

 ### Resources